RustCrypto/nacl-compat/crypto_secretstream/README.md

 One way she can do this is by first agreeing with Bob on a shared secret key (such as one generated via a key exchange protocol), then she opens a normal/unsafe channel of communication and sends her messages, encrypted under this shared key.
-Then, when Bob receives theses messages, he can decrypt each one and the mere knowledge of this shared key ensures that it was indeed sent by Alice.
+Then, when Bob receives these messages, he can decrypt each one and the mere knowledge of this shared key ensures that it was indeed sent by Alice.